nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 </div>
 ```

-For more generic elements, that HTML tag name itself defines the slot.
-For example, a custom `aside` tag is always placed prior the `main` element:
+The header, footer, and sidebar don't require any specific name because the slot is identified directly from the HTML tag name.
+For example, a custom `aside` tag is always placed prior to the `main` element:

 ```
 <aside>